Reliefs and exemptions

 - registered social landlords

-You don’t have to pay SDLT or file a return if:
+You do not have to pay SDLT or file a return if:

 - no money or other payment changes hands for a land or property transfer